nikku/didi/README.md

-# Dependency Injection for JavaScript
+# `didi`

 [![Build Status](https://travis-ci.org/nikku/didi.png?branch=master)](https://travis-ci.org/nikku/didi)

-> A maintained fork of [node-di][node-di] that adds support for ES6 and the minification save array notation.
+A [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) / [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) micro framework for JavaScript.

-## Why Dependency Injection?
+## The Case for Dependency Injection
-There are two things - **Dependency Injection pattern** (aka Inversion of Control) and **Dependency Injection framework**.

-The Dependency Injection pattern is about separating the instantiation of objects from the actual logic and behavior that they encapsulate.
+The _Dependency Injection pattern_ is about separating the instantiation of objects from the actual logic and behavior that they encapsulate.
 This pattern has many benefits such as:

 - **explicit dependencies** - all dependencies are passed in as constructor arguments, which makes it easy to understand how particular object depends on the rest of the environment,
 - **code reuse** - such an object is much easier to reuse in other environments, because it is not coupled to a specific implementation of its dependencies,